Effect of ion irradiation on superconducting thin films: Discussion and conclusions

-We present a wafer-scale method for the amorphization of superconducting thin films by using broad beam ion irradiation.
-Our treatment can be used independently of the material and its fabrication method.
-It would also be possible to obtain different levels of disorder in different areas of the same thin film by using lithography and, e.g., a thicker protective layer to block ion irradiation.
+We present a wafer-scale method for increasing disorder in superconducting thin films by using broad beam ion irradiation.
+Our treatment can be applied independently of the material and its fabrication method, but a permanent effect requires a disordered phase that is stable at room temperature.
+In contrast to most other techniques, ion irradiation is also expected to allow limiting the treatment to certain parts of the thin film by lithography, which enables pattern transfer of disorder-induced superconducting properties within the same metallization layer.

-We use both gallium and argon ions and have studied various single-element (Al, V, Nb) and compound materials (NbN, TiN, MoSi), with the largest effort on MoSi films.
-Both ions increased the disorder and sheet resistance of the films, but in some cases, argon yielded gas pockets that may be detrimental for applications.
-As a result of disorder, the critical temperature increased in MoSi and Al, but decreased in TiN, NbN, and Nb.
-The critical temperature did not have significant dependence on the choice of ions, which indicates that the effect is not dominated by doping.
+We used both gallium and argon ions and studied various single-element (Al, Nb) and compound materials (NbN, TiN, MoSi).
+Both ions increased sheet resistance of the films, but in some cases, argon yielded gas pockets that can be detrimental for applications.
+As a result of ion irradiation, the critical temperature increased in MoSi and Al, but decreased in TiN, NbN, and Nb.

 Both ions were used to produce a MoSi film that is amorphous with some short-range order.
-Our results show that relatively high $T_c$ can be achieved also with Mo-poor MoSi films (35\% Mo, 65\% Si), which was not expected based on literature~\cite{bosworth_amorphous_2015,banerjee_characterisation_2017}.
+We obtained significantly higher $T_c$ (5.7~K) for Mo-poor MoSi film (35\% Mo, 65\% Si) than in literature (2.8~K)~\cite{zhang_physical_2021}.
 Our Mo-rich MoSi films had the tendency of forming a two-layer structure of polycrystalline Mo and amorphous MoSi.
 Further research on the effect of stoichiometry would benefit from better mixing of the material before ion irradiation, which could be achieved, e.g., through co-sputtering from Mo and Si targets or sputtering from a MoSi compound target.
-Such methods may also improve the uncertainty and reproducibility of the stoichiometry for nanoscale films.

 The ion irradiation method enables tuning of $R_{\square}$ and $T_c$ of superconducting thin films, potentially expanding the range of promising materials for different devices in quantum technology.
-In this work, we have demonstrated amorphous and uniform MoSi that is promising for superconducting nanowire single-photon detectors.
+In this work, we have demonstrated amorphous and uniform MoSi that is promising for superconducting nanowire single-photon detectors as well as tuning of parameters for Al, Nb, and NbN thin films.